NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 * The code used to perform the analysis is contained in [Car_Data.RScript.R](https://github.com/NataliaVelasquez18/Car_Data_Statistical_Analysis/blob/main/Car_Data.RScript.R)

+## Executive Summary:

+* Vehicle lenght and ground clearance showed to have a significant impact on vehicle performance.
+However, they are not the only predictors of performance.
+New variables need to be incorporated in the study in order to build an acurate model.

 ## Linear Regression to Predict Performance MPG (Miles Per Gallon)